ansible/ansible/docsite/rst/galaxy.rst

 Delete a Role
 -------------

 Remove a role from the Galaxy web site using the delete command.
 You can delete any role that you have access to in GitHub.
+The delete command expects that the user previously authenticated with Galaxy using the login command.

 ::